github/developer.github.com/content/changes/2014-03-17-paginating-method-changes.md

 author_name: pengwynn
 ---

-In an effort to keep the API fast for everyone, we're enabling pagination on some API methods that previously did not support it.
+In an effort to keep the API fast for everyone, we're enabling [pagination][paginating] on some API methods that previously did not support it.
 Beginning today, the methods below will paginate if you include `page` or `per_page` query parameters.
 Starting April 17th, 2014, these methods will _always_ return